 - 1. Application Cover Sheet - 2.
-Statement signed by the student, indicating their willingness to adhere to the Simmons Honor Code, NASW Code of Ethics, and SSW Standards for Professional Practice Education (Self Awareness, Openness and Willingness to Learn, Interpersonal Skills, Communication Skills, Critical Thinking Skills, Presentation of Self, and Self Care) as part of their participation in the BSW Program - 3.
-Additional item for 3+1 students: describes, specifically, the student's interest in pursuing the 3+1 BSW/MSW Program option, their reasons for pursuing this accelerated path, and their assessment of their readiness for the rigors that this Program requires
+Statement signed by the student, indicating their willingness to adhere to the Simmons Honor Code, NASW Code of Ethics, and SSW Standards for Professional Practice Education (Self Awareness, Openness and Willingness to Learn, Interpersonal Skills, Communication Skills, Critical Thinking Skills, Presentation of Self, and Self Care) as part of their participation in the BSW Program

 In keeping with the BSW Program's goals and intentions, the procedures and criteria for admission are intended to allow faculty members to fairly assess each student's ability to be successful in the Program and in their career.
-Students admitted into the BSW Program will have demonstrated the ability to meet and maintain a strong grade point average in all their courses, excellence in social work courses, strong performance in their service learning work, and a sense of maturity and professionalism through adherence to the NASW Code of Ethics and the SSW Standards for Professional Practice Education.
-Students in the 3+1 Program will have also demonstrated the ability to manage the significant course and field placement workload requirements that come with an accelerated program.
+Students admitted into the BSW Program will have demonstrated the ability to meet and maintain a strong grade point average in all their courses, excellence in social work courses, strong performance in their service-learning work, and a sense of maturity and professionalism through adherence to the NASW Code of Ethics and the SSW Standards for Professional Practice Education.

-All student applications to the BSW Program are reviewed by the BSW Program Director in consultation with the Director of BSW Field Education and BSW faculty.
-In making these decisions, the BSW Program Director reviews all materials submitted by each student including the student's performance in courses, completion of service-learning work, participation in BSW Program initiatives and activities, ongoing participation in the advising process, and demonstrated ability to abide by the NASW Code of Ethics and SSW Standards for Professional Practice Education.
+All student applications for the CompleteDegree BSW Program are reviewed by the Program Director in consultation with the Director of Practicum Education and BSW Faculty.
+In making these decisions, the Program Director reviews all materials submitted by each student including the student's performance in courses, completion of service-learning work, participation in BSW Program initiatives and activities, ongoing participation in the advising process, and demonstrated ability to abide by the NASW Code of Ethics and SSW Standards for Professional Practice Education.
 Considering all factors relevant to the student's admission, the BSW Program Director arrives at a decision, taking the student's demonstration of and potential for growth over time into account.
 Once a decision is made, the student is informed in writing, by the Program Director.

-Although it is expected that most students formally applying to the BSW Program will be accepted without conditions, there may be occasions when the faculty determines that acceptance is contingent upon the student's completion of additional course work, service-learning/field activities, or other requirements.
+Although it is expected that most students formally applying to the BSW Program will be accepted without conditions, there may be occasions when the faculty determines that acceptance is contingent upon the student's completion of additional course work, service-learning/practicum activities, or other requirements.
 For example, this may occur when a student has shown good potential for a career in social work, but has not demonstrated the level of academic mastery or completed the required service-learning hours for unqualified acceptance into the Program.
-In these instances, the faculty may decide that the student, upon completion of specified additional course or service-learning/field work, would be adequately prepared to continue their social work studies and field placements, and acceptance into the Program would be granted.
+In these instances, the faculty may decide that the student, upon completion of specified additional course or service-learning/practicum work, would be adequately prepared to continue their social work studies and practicum placements, and acceptance into the Program would be granted.
 In any circumstance where there are contingencies associated with admission, the student will be informed, in writing, by the BSW Program Director of the conditions associated with their admission.